 - Bring more than you think you need.
 Mountain weather can be very tricky and unpredictable.
 While it may be nice in town, the mountains can be very different.
 Being prepared can save your life.
 With our “Alpine Ready Pack,” however, we really have you covered.

 - Seriously, in winter, above treeline, you will want to prep for Denali.
 On some days.
 We are not in any way joking or exaggerating.
-Having gear such as the following as a minimum is expected: Heavy-duty hooded parka, heavy base layers, overmitts with liners, hardshell pants and jacket, mountaineering boots with step-in crampons, balaclava, and at least one set of goggles (two is better).
+Having gear such as the following as a minimum is expected: Heavy-duty hooded parka, heavy base layers, overmitts with liners, hardshell pants and jacket, mountaineering boots with step-in crampons, balaclava, face protection, and at least one set of goggles (two is better).

 For your mountaineering gear needs, in addition to your own non-cotton base layers, hiking/climbing pants with shirt, and rentable footwear, as described above, we offer three options.
 Click to expand.